What is Bioinformatics as a Service?

 Project management is there to ensure people do the right things in the right order.
 This means that no resources will have been wasted.
 When the project is done, whether it’s biology, programming or wet-lab work, communication and documentation is tantamount to success.

 A project manager transforms the client’s needs into discrete tasks for bioinformaticians and programmers.
-The project manager is the client's voice and he/she makes sure that the client gets the results they need.
-In the process of doing so the project manager keeps the whole project on track and reports what has been done, how it has been done and, importantly, what could be done next.
-In addition, the project manager ensures that results (files, tables, figures, and code) are understandable by the client and collects all the results together into a publication-ready project report.
+The project manager is the client's voice and she makes sure that the client gets the results they need.
+In the process of doing so, the project manager keeps the whole project on track and reports what has been done, how it has been done and, importantly, what could be done next.
+In addition, the project manager ensures that the client can use and understand the output (files, tables, figures, and code) and collects all the results together into a publication-ready project report.

-The scientific content of each project is unique, but the workflow — especially for our academic customers — follows a standard pattern.
+The scientific content of each bioinformatics service project is unique, but the workflow — especially for our academic customers — follows a standard pattern.

 1. Experiment design